 - Hospital Dispensing Skills

-All international pharmacy technician applicants who did not pass Parts I and II of the PEBC Qualifying Exam for pharmacy technicians on their first attempt must successfully complete bridging education ordered by a panel of the Registration Committee in addition to the Orientation course before they may register as a pharmacy technician.
+All internationally educated pharmacy technician applicants who did not pass Parts I and II of the PEBC Qualifying Exam for pharmacy technicians on their first attempt must successfully complete bridging education to be eligible to apply for Structured Practical Training and the Jurisprudence Exam.

 College Contact: email@example.com